Information regarding the application process and scholarships can be found on the University of Melbourne’s Study website:

 Applications are sought with degrees in chemical engineering, chemistry, polymer chemistry, biomolecular engineering, materials science or related fields.

-Please contact Prof Amanda Ellis, , with your CV, academic transcript and research interests.
+Please contact Prof Amanda Ellis, email@example.com, with your CV, academic transcript and research interests.

 International PhD students